MarkKhramko/nodester/Readme.md

 ### Queries & Querying - Nodester Query Language (NQL)
-The true strength of nodester lies in its innovative query language.
-Serving as an extension of standard REST API syntax, this language offers a comprehensive and seamless integration with SQL databases, providing developers with a powerful tool for expressive and efficient data manipulation.
+The true strength of nodester lies in its query language.
+Serving as an extension of standard REST API syntax, it brings many aspects of SQL into REST requests, providing developers with a simple yet potent tool for expressive and efficient data querying.

 Read more about it in the documentation:
 [NQL documentaion ➡️](docs/Queries.md)